kjpou1/fomc-sentiment-analyzer/README.md

    nltk.download('punkt')
    ```

+## Alternatives to SF

+For a list of alternative approaches to the selected Sentiment Focus (SF) method as it applies to clause-level sentiment analysis, please refer to the [Alternative Approaches to the Sentiment Focus (SF) Method in Sentiment Analysis](ALTERNATIVES.md).

 ## Development Guide

 For detailed instructions on setting up the development environment, acquiring data, and implementing the system, please refer to the [Development Guide](DEVELOPMENT.md).